 - Right Out of the Pod.
 Eating edamame out of the pod is both fun and delicious.
 Simply steam then toss with a pinch of course salt.
 Serve with a bowl for the shells and enjoy!

-- Wrap ?em!
-In a medium bowl, toss a ? cup of shelled edamame with a tablespoon of red onion and ? cup each of shredded carrots and diced cucumber.
+- Wrap em!
+In a medium bowl, toss a cup of shelled edamame with a tablespoon of red onion and a cup each of shredded carrots and diced cucumber.
 Add 2 tablespoons of light balsamic vinaigrette and toss.
-Please the salad in a whole wheat tortilla.
+Place the salad in a whole wheat tortilla.
 Wrap and enjoy.

 - Succotash.
 Replace lima beans with edamame in your favorite succotash recipe.
 This side dish pairs perfectly with just about any lean protein.